Ad rotation explained

 How the ad rotation setting helps determine how often ads are displayed in relation to others in the ad group.

-Ad rotation sets how often ads are served by Bing Ads, if you have multiple ads within an ad group.
+Ad rotation sets how often ads are served by Microsoft Advertising, if you have multiple ads within an ad group.
 Since no more than one ad from your account can show at a time, your setting for ad rotation determines how to prioritize the ads available to serve.

 Set ad rotation on the Settings tab of the ad group.